Updated June 17, 2024

 To get your piece of the retail renaissance, take these actions now.

 1. Clean out your stockroom.
 A few years ago, the FDA admitted that they found smallpox vials from the fifties in a walk-in cooler no one had regularly looked at.
 Old merchandise in your back room is just as deadly.
 Take a helper and remove every box, open it, sort it, and throw out the junk.
-Put anything possibly salvageable on sale prior to Labor Day.
+Put anything possibly salvageable on sale before Labor Day.

 3. Repair, repaint and relight.
 Once everything is clean, notice the chipped paint, the broken furniture, and the yellowed signage and fix them.
 Have someone take a razor blade to your glass surfaces and remove all those tape residues from health fliers.
 New customers notice your leftovers each time; now, so must you.